Last updated on : 06 Oct, 2025

 Before incorporating drumstick leaves into your diet, consult a doctor, especially if you are taking any other medications.
 They will be knowledgeable about your health and able to offer advice that is specific to you based on your medical background and ongoing therapies.

 Although consuming the leaves, pods, flowers, and seeds of the drumstick is safe, consuming excessive amounts of the pods and seeds may lead to several side effects.
 Moringa roots or root extracts should not be taken orally since they contain spirochin, a chemical that is known to be poisonous.
-Here is a list of side effects that may be caused by the excessive consumption of drumsticks and other parts of the tree:
+Here is a list of side effects that the excessive consumption of drumsticks and other parts of the tree may cause:

 High doses of moringa root or bark may have uterine stimulant effects in animal studies.
 Pods and leaves are generally safe during pregnancy in moderate amounts.